Women and Gender Equality Canada: History

-The Department has vowed to continue their work with GBA+ in the coming year, including implementing a GBA+ Awareness Week as well as investing in the Women's Program, and continuing its work with It's Time: Canada's Strategy to Prevent and Address Gender-Based Violence and other Gender Based Violence initiatives.
-It also plans to continue making progress towards the passage of Bill C-65.

 Funding efforts

 Announcement of funding

 The Department of Women and Gender Equality provides funding for organizations that empower women's rights in Canada.
 The department provides funding through the Women's Program whose three priority areas lie "in ending violence against women and girls, improving women's and girls' economic security and prosperity, and encouraging women and girls in leadership and decision-making roles."
 Funding can be applied for through this program if an organization fits into helping or aiding one or more of the three priority areas.

 It was in 2018 when the call for new applications for funding was announced, and the objective of this specific round of applications was to provide funding to those organizations that continually advance gender equality in Canada and around the world.
 More specifically, this funding was announced to aid these organizations in meeting the increased demand for their services due to the strong advancement of equality.
 Over the next five years 100 million dollars will be provided to many different organizations that empower women and girls all across Canada.